tecspda/astro-widget-api-rus/README.md

   * calendar and detail all days in month.
 * Moon day (now, custom date)
   * Moon day only
   * Moon day with icons and style
+* Moon phases caledar
 * Natal (start in Dec 2020, now testing)
   * Natal img.
   * Plantets in Zodiak note.